Skip to content

 Go to 'Connector / Add Connector / DataFlux Func Sidecar (HTTP)' , fill in the Secret Key correctly to create it.

-If a different listening address is specified during Sidecar installation (modified the Bind parameter), the corresponding modification is also needed when creating the Connector.
+If you specified a different listening address when installing Sidecar (modified the Bind parameter), you also need to make corresponding modifications when creating the Connector.

 add-datasource.png